Feyerabend/ABC80/abc802/CPM.md

 ABC1600 run the same OS.[^ABC1600] This latter system D-NIX was even licensed or possibly only rebranded as *Cromix* for Cromenco.[^D_NIX] D-NIX and the computers from DIAB continued to live under a new ownership of Bull in the 1990s.
+They sold OEM solutions to other companies, e.g. Norsk Data.

 Here somewhere in the mid 1980s was the beginning of what to become the "Unix wars."[^war].
 It was a period of competition and fragmentation